ErpNetDocs/tech/modules/applications/rental/time-period-types.md

 ### Full Days

-Calculates the total number of complete days a rental asset is used.
+Calculates the total number of complete days a rental asset is used, including the specified start and end date.

 It **does not** consider the receive and delivery hours specified in the respective Receive and Delivery transactions.